General Conference & Research Symposium

 Can I attend or present virtually?

 - The 2026 conference will take place in Portland, Oregon; there is no virtual component.
-All sessions will be presented live and in person.

 - NAAEE alternates between in-person and virtual conferences; our 2027 conference will be entirely online.